 - Have feeding problems, such as aspiration (inhaling in a bit of milk) — a common sign is that they often choke or cough during feeding

-The best way to properly diagnose pneumonia in a child or infant is to bring him or her to a physician immediately.
-The doctor will conduct a physical examination and check if your child has fluid in his or her lungs using a stethoscope or X-ray.20 Take note that this illness can progress very quickly in children, so act quickly.
+The best way to properly diagnose pneumonia in a child is to bring them to a physician immediately.
+The doctor will conduct a physical examination and check if your child has fluid in their lungs using a stethoscope or X-ray.20 Take note that this illness can progress very quickly in children, so act quickly.